TobiasBg/WP-Table-Reloaded/readme.txt

 Tested up to: 2.9.1
 Stable tag: 1.5

-WP-Table Reloaded enables you to create and manage tables in your WP's admin area.
-No HTML knowledge is needed.
-A comfortable backend allows to easily edit table data.
-You can include the tables into your posts, on your pages or in text widgets by using a shortcode or a template tag function.
-Tables can be imported and exported from/to CSV, XML and HTML.
+WP-Table Reloaded lets you manage tables in a comfortable backend in WP's admin area, without any knowledge of HTML, and can add valuable features.

 == Description ==